CircuitVerse/Blog/content/posts/Aditya-Singh-Phase-1-GSoC25-Report.md

 {{< video src="/videos/Aditya_Singh_GSoC_2025/leaderboard_demo.webm" controls="true" preload="auto" >}}

+A contest becomes far more engaging when results are transparent.
+The Leaderboard page answers that need by publishing a ranked list of all submissions as soon as voting begins.
+It pulls the final vote tally with a single SQL query, orders ties by the earlier submission timestamp so the result is deterministic, and then adds a touch of celebration: gold, silver, and bronze rows for the podium, complete with medal icons.

+---

 #### What is shipped today

-- Lists submissions **ranked by total votes**, with earlier timestamps breaking ties.
-- “View Leaderboard” button appears on each contest page for **logged‑in users**.
-- Top three rows get gold / silver / bronze styling plus medal icons for quick visual cues.
-- A query object (ContestLeaderboardQuery) keeps SQL isolated and fully unit‑tested.
-- First‑pass English locale keys already remove hard‑coded text from the view.
+The leaderboard feature lists all contest submissions ranked primarily by total votes, with ties broken by the earlier submission timestamp.
+Logged-in users can access the leaderboard directly through a “View Leaderboard” button available on each contest page.
+To enhance the user experience, the top three submissions are visually distinguished with gold, silver, and bronze styling, along with corresponding medal icons for immediate recognition.
+The underlying data retrieval is handled by a dedicated ContestLeaderboardQuery object, which encapsulates all SQL logic, ensuring clean separation of concerns and full unit test coverage.
+Additionally, a first round of localization has been implemented, replacing hard-coded text in the view with English locale keys.

 #### What happens next (mentor feedback items)